Jerome-Graves/aframe-vue-elephant-head/README.md

-# aframe-vue-example
+# aframe-vue-elephant-head

+THe 3D head follows your mouse.
+Simple a-frame and vue.js example.
 Created with CodeSandbox
-Simple a-frame and vue.js example.

 ## Elephant Head!!!

 THe 3D head follows your mouse.